 Incandescent light bulbs date back to Victorian times, when Joseph Swan and Thomas Edison created their earliest ancestors.
-Around 150 years later, from 2009 to 2012, EU legislation banned production of most types of incandescent bulb in favour of more energy-efficient light forms.
+Around 150 years later, from 2009 to 2012, EU legislation banned production of most types of incandescent in favour of more energy-efficient light forms.

-For this reason, most incandescent bulbs available today are either low-wattage or specialist bulbs, though lighting retailers can still legitimately sell existing stocks.
+For this reason, most incandescent products available today are either low-wattage or specialist bulbs, though lighting retailers can still legitimately sell existing stocks.
 A special ‘rough service’ lamp with reinforced construction may also be sold for industrial use.

 - Decorative filament: based on original drawn tungsten or carbon filament designs, decorative filament bulbs are superb for creating a relaxing atmosphere with their extremely warm light and eye-catching patterned filaments.

 - GLS Bulbs: the classic electric light bulb used for general-purpose household or industrial lighting.

 - Candle Bulbs: a decorative form of incandescent designed to resemble a flame, and often used with pendants and chandeliers.

 - Golf balls & Globes: golf balls are used in compact light fittings and decorative pendants, whilst larger globes tend to be used in open fittings and typically have a diffused opal finish.

 - Pygmy Bulbs: as their name suggests are used in extremely small light fittings and in the confined spaces of electrical appliances.

 - Reflectors: an early form of spotlight used in many desk lamps and downlights, due to be phased out from September 2014.

 - Striplights: an elongated incandescent tube, most often used in picture lights and shaver lights.